exousiak/exousiak/README.md

 ## Yekwon Kim
-here to put a dent in the universe
+Put a dent in the universe

 <br>